 Barrie-Daily stage to Penetanguishine.
 With steamer Ida Burton, leaving Barrie at 5.30 a.m. daily for Orillia and Washago, connecting with stage for Gravenhurst, and steamer Wenonah for Bracebridge and ports on Lake Muskoka, and steamer Wabamik for ports on Lake Rosseau.

-Collingwood-The steamer Waubuno leaves Collingwood every Saturday morning for Parry Sound.
+Collingwood-The steamer Waubuno leaves Collingwood every Satur-

 FRED.
-CUMBERLAND.
+CUMBERLAND,

 Managing Director.